qlova/tech/win/Readme.md

 # Win

-A Go module for creating surfaces/windows for GPU rendering.
+A Go package for creating surfaces/windows for GPU rendering.

 ## Wishlist:
 Things that we would love to see in the future with this module: